revive-adserver/revive-adserver/etc/changesfantasy/README.txt

 */

-The units in the changesfantasy folder comprise an entire *fictional* upgrade package, designed to test upgrade possibilities of an up-to-date installation of Openads.
+The units in the changesfantasy folder comprise an entire *fictional* upgrade package, designed to test upgrade possibilities of an up-to-date installation of OpenX.

 The package may be used as a reference for building real-world upgrade packages.

 To execete a fantasy upgrade:

-[1] Your openads installation must be at the latest version already [2] Copy var/UPGRADE to var/UPGRADE.FANTASY to trigger
+[1] Your OpenX installation must be at the latest version already [2] Copy var/UPGRADE to var/UPGRADE.FANTASY to trigger

 To rollback the fantasy upgrade: